goodlyrottenapple/calculus-toolbox/README.md

 ### Windows

 If on Windows, you will have to run the commands inside the bash script `run.sh` manually.
-First open PowerShell, navigate to the repo folder and run:
+First open PowerShell, navigate to the calculus-toolbox folder and run:

 ```bash
 docker build -t calculus-toolbox .